Article at a Glance:

 Co-Occurring Treatment of Narcolepsy With Alcohol Abuse

-Patients who meet the formal diagnostic criteria for both narcolepsy and alcohol abuse disorder would need to treat both disorders simultaneously.
+Patients who meet the formal diagnostic criteria for narcolepsy and either alcohol use disorder or addiction would need to treat both disorders simultaneously.
 Trying to address one disorder while ignoring the other would be counterproductive and result in negative effects.

 Someone with these co-occurring diagnoses requires combined treatment.
 The purpose of the combined treatment is a long-term success, including aftercare planning.
 Ultimately, with a comprehensive treatment approach, people who suffer from narcolepsy and alcohol abuse can embrace a healthy life in recovery.

 If you are or a loved one is in need of help or assistance in treatment, The Recovery Village can help.
 Individuals who struggle with symptoms of narcolepsy and alcohol addiction can receive help from our experienced medical team.
-If you or a loved one suffers from co-occurring narcolepsy and addiction, call The Recovery Village to find the right treatment for you.
+If you or a loved one suffers from co-occurring narcolepsy and addiction, call The Recovery Village Drug and Alcohol Rehab to find the right treatment for you.

 Wang, X. “Narcolepsy induced by chronic heavy alcohol consumption: a case report.”
 NCBI.
 October 2012, Accessed December 2018.
 Dimitrova, A M.D.
 “Reward-Seeking Behavior in Human Narcolepsy.”
 NCBI.
 June 2011, Accessed December 2018.